 This transitioned into James becoming a graphic designer and started off working as a junior designer for an agency using his passion and skill of drawing to create some awesome logos and illustrations then moving on to start up his own studio.

 The Logo Creative – Hi James I love your work, and it’s great that you’re taking part in our designer interviews.

-James Martin – Hi Andrew, It’s awesome mate, thanks for getting me involved I really appreciate that…
+James Martin – Hi Andrew, that’s awesome mate, thanks for getting me involved, I really appreciate that…

 The Logo Creative – What was the turning point in your life when you decided to become a designer and how did you proceed?